Our Impact: Porter Stories

 Photo of John

 “I started with non-partner companies and things were not easy.
 It was very discouraging — some days we only got one meal in the evening and the amount [of food] was not adequate and bags were heavy.
-When I started working with a KPAP partner company the procedures were clear and the porters’ rights were taken seriously.
-Personally, I have gained self-awareness and I have learned good behaviors from working with KPAP Partner companies.
+When I started working with a KRTO partner company the procedures were clear and the porters’ rights were taken seriously.
+Personally, I have gained self-awareness and I have learned good behaviors from working with KRTO Partner companies.
 I had dreamed of moving to a more decent settlement and I’ve attained this.
 I have been able to buy a plot of land and I have made a big step in life.”

 -John, porter